eric40065/DNHiPSE/README.md

 ```

 ## Usage
 The following code can reproduce everything mentioned in our paper.
-It will take 2 hours to reproduce the analyses.
+It will take 2 hours to reproduce the all the simulation and analyses of real data application.
 ```r
 library(DNHiPSE)
 # To reproduce Table 1